10 Ideas for Improving Employee Experience

 Choosing the right knowledge management system, for example, that offers agents an opportunity to offer feedback right into the system and tracks how their feedback is being addressed will positively enhance their engagement.

-With thanks to Vicki Brackett, Senior Vice President – Partner Success, at livepro
+Contributed by: Vicki Brackett, Senior Vice President – Partner Success, at livepro

 10. Excel in Customer Experience (CX)